 Early Graduation Program

 Students who meet all applicable legal requirements shall be eligible for the Early Graduation Program (EGP) in relation to receipt of a graduation diploma and an Early Graduation Certificate.
-Students wishing to participate in the EGP shall notify the Principal in writing at the beginning of grade nine (9) or as soon as the intent is known, but no later than the first thirty (30) school days of the academic year in which the student intends to graduate.
+Students wishing to participate in the EGP shall notify the secondary school Principal by submitting the Early Graduation Program Letter of Intent Form, available on the Kentucky Department of Education (KDE) website, at the beginning of grade nine (9) or as soon as the intent is known to the student, but no later than the first thirty (30) school days of the academic year in which the student intends to graduate.

 A student shall not be prohibited from completing the EGP if the student meets all requirements.
-Students who enroll in the EGP and meet all applicable legal requirements shall receive a diploma and an Early Graduation Certificate.
+Students who enroll in the EGP and meet all applicable legal requirements shall receive a high school diploma, an Early Graduation Scholarship Certificate, and scholarship award.

 A Letter of Intent to Apply shall be entered into the student information system by October 15 of the year the student intends to graduate.

-A student shall complete all requirements applicable to the academic year in which the student intends to graduate as established in administrative regulation by the Kentucky Board of Education.

 A student who has indicated an intent to complete the EGP may participate in the state administration of the college entrance exam prior to the junior year, if needed.

-For students wishing to participate in the EGP and earn an Early Graduation Certificate and scholarship the Superintendent/designee shall provide:
+The District shall provide each high school with a policy established by the Board for students wishing to participate in the EGP.
+The policy shall include:

 Criteria for supporting the development and monitoring of the student’s ILP;

-Goal planning related to the attainment of established District essential workplace ethics programs;
+Goal planning related to the demonstration of the capacities listed in KRS 158.645 and the essential workplace ethics characteristics listed in KRS 158.1413(1);

 Completion of a professional resume; and